onemoreplays/bufferBot/readme.md

 ### Want more info?
 Right now, I'm working on documentation for this bot.
 It might just and simply take time.

+### Support
+If you would like to support my work, you can do so here: <https://commerce.coinbase.com/checkout/0d99044f-376d-4bd8-a343-cb7c161e8156>.
+Thank you ♥